lucia-aranda/jupyter/README.md

 ## Concept

-This is a responsive javascript portfolio using mathematical exercises with recursivity, arrays, selection, including while, do while, and for loops.
-Showcases fundamental programming logic and control flow structures with practical, executable examples. 🧮

-It combines JavaScript animations, CSS styling, Bootstrap and modern front-end techniques to create an engaging user experience.
-The project features interactive hover effects, and minimalist design that enhance visual simplicity.
-With clean code structure, the project demonstrates both technical skills like JavaScript DOM manipulation, alongside strong design sensibility through responsive layouts and user-friendly navigation. 👩‍💻
+This repository storages code that analyzes data from corresponding csv files with Jupyter, using pandas, matplotlib, numpy, seaborn, scipy and piplite libraries. 📈

+The analysis focuses on the manipulation and transformation of a dataframe from a CSV file, which generates graphical results in tables.
+This seeks to generate descriptive statistics, transform the data, and create new dataframes from the columns of the original dataframes, using methods such as .describe() or .to_frame(), for example.
+You can use this to read any csv file and easily visualize large data amounts. 🗃️

-Whether you're a developer interested in seeing clean implementations of fundamental programming patterns, or someone curious about how code can tackle mathematical puzzles, this portfolio offers hands-on examples that are both educational and engaging.
-Each exercise is designed to make complex computational logic accessible and visual. 📔 problem solved,  how can i use it, how can i apply it, why it exists
+Whether you're a developer interested in seeing implementations of data analysis, or someone curious about how code can show visual data representation, this portfolio offers hands-on educational examples. 🖥️

 ## Use case